SickHacks/SickHacks.github.io/src/content/posts/article-9.md

 1. "If you don’t know how to hack, you can’t do anything." – Kevin Mitnick
    - *Si no sabes hackear, no puedes hacer nada.*

-2. "There are no secure systems, only secure people." – Bruce Schneier
-   - *No existen sistemas seguros, solo personas seguras.*

-3. "I was addicted to hacking, more for the intellectual challenge, the curiosity, the seduction of adventure." – Kevin Mitnick
+2. "I was addicted to hacking, more for the intellectual challenge, the curiosity, the seduction of adventure." – Kevin Mitnick
    - *Estaba adicto al hacking, más por el desafío intelectual, la curiosidad, la seducción de la aventura.*

-4. "It’s not about the money.
+3. "It’s not about the money.
 It’s about the challenge." – Adrian Lamo
    - *No se trata del dinero.
 Se trata del desafío.*

-5. "A hacker to me is someone creative who does wonderful things." – Tim Berners-Lee
+4. "A hacker to me is someone creative who does wonderful things." – Tim Berners-Lee
    - *Para mí, un hacker es alguien creativo que hace cosas maravillosas.*

-6. "Hacking is not a crime, it’s a tool to explore the digital world." – Emmanuel Goldstein (Eric Corley)
+5. "Hacking is not a crime, it’s a tool to explore the digital world." – Emmanuel Goldstein (Eric Corley)
    - *El hacking no es un crimen, es una herramienta para explorar el mundo digital.*

-7. "There is no system immune to hacking." – Charlie Miller
+6. "There is no system immune to hacking." – Charlie Miller
     - *No hay ningún sistema inmune al hacking.*

-8. "We are the last free voice in a world going silent." – The Cult of the Dead Cow (cDc)
+7. "We are the last free voice in a world going silent." – The Cult of the Dead Cow (cDc)
     - *Somos la última voz libre en un mundo que se está quedando en silencio.*

-9. "Technology can be used to liberate or enslave.
+8. "Technology can be used to liberate or enslave.
 The choice is ours." – Julian Assange
     - *La tecnología puede usarse para liberar o para esclavizar.
 La elección es nuestra.*

-10. "Governments don't want well-informed, well-educated people capable of critical thinking." – Aaron Swartz
+9. "Governments don't want well-informed, well-educated people capable of critical thinking." – Aaron Swartz
     - *Los gobiernos no quieren personas bien informadas y educadas, capaces de pensar críticamente.*

-11. "People shouldn’t fear their government.
+10. "People shouldn’t fear their government.
 Governments should fear their people." – LulzSec
     - *La gente no debería temer a su gobierno.
 Los gobiernos deberían temer a su gente.*

-12. "This isn’t a 'hack,' this is a lesson to the world about how power works." – Anonymous (Operation Payback)
-- *Esto no es un 'hack', es una lección al mundo sobre cómo funciona el poder.*

-1. "Security is a process, not a product." – Bruce Schneier
+11. "Security is a process, not a product." – Bruce Schneier
     - *La seguridad es un proceso, no un producto.*

-2. "The greatest barrier to finding exploits is a lack of curiosity." – Dan Kaminsky
+12. "The greatest barrier to finding exploits is a lack of curiosity." – Dan Kaminsky
     - *La mayor barrera para encontrar vulnerabilidades es la falta de curiosidad.*

-3. "Hackers are just people who want to learn, experiment, and create.
+13. "Hackers are just people who want to learn, experiment, and create.
 The laws are irrelevant." – Kevin Poulsen
     - *Los hackers son solo personas que quieren aprender, experimentar y crear.
 Las leyes son irrelevantes.*

-4. "To hack is to make, and making is an act of freedom." – Mitch Altman
+14. "To hack is to make, and making is an act of freedom." – Mitch Altman
     - *Hackear es crear, y crear es un acto de libertad.*

-5. "It’s not about breaking the rules, it’s about testing the limits." – Fyodor
-    - *No se trata de romper las reglas, sino de probar los límites.*

-6. "Information is power.
+15. "Information is power.
 But like all power, there are those who want to keep it for themselves." – Aaron Swartz
     - *La información es poder.
 Pero como todo poder, hay quienes quieren mantenerlo para sí mismos.*

-7. "Yes, I am a criminal.
-My crime is curiosity." - The Mentor
-    - *Sí, soy un criminal.
-Mi crimen es la curiosidad.*
+________

 :::NOTE
 - En futuros artículos, profundizaré en algunos de los grupos y figuras más influyentes de la cultura hacker, explorando su impacto y legado dentro de este fascinante mundo.